alphacode325/cps-test/README.md

 # cps-test
-A very simple cps (clicks per second) test written in html Nothing Special. first repo btw
+A very simple cps (clicks per second) test written in html, css, and javascript.